shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __Solution:__

-- Using server side validations on all input data
+- Using server-side validations on all input data.
-- Following validations will fix the vulnerability.
+- Following validations will fix the vulnerability:

 ```php
 	if(!$http['interest'] || !$http['interest'] != 4.2){